VirtusLab/graphbuddy/README.md

 Graph Files will be generated during the compilation and stored in `.semanticgraphs` folder.

+*Note:* You can play around with the Graph Buddy using our scala [example](https://github.com/VirtusLab/graphbuddy/tree/master/examples/scala-example).
+Just open this project inside your IDE (IntelliJ or VSCode) with installed Graph Buddy plugin (available via IDE official marketplace).

 ### Scala configuration

 The only requirement is the scalac compiler plugin.
 Configuration for sbt: